tarwn/lessthandot-hugo/blogs/content/posts/2013-04-09-windows-8-for-the-enterprise.md

 [BlueMetal in Chicago][1] is on the front lines of Window 8 development.
 Some of the most effective, efficient and promising business-impacting solutions are coming from BlueMetal in the form of Windows 8 development.
 This has been around much tablet work as well.
 It takes a lot to impress me, given how many applications or systems I’ve seen that promise to fix the world of computing.
 I can honestly say, the Windows 8 development coming from BlueMetal will make businesses function more effectively.

 To find out how this all happens, evolves and is put to work, attend this event.
-BTW&#8230;It&#8217;s FREE and all are welcome!
+BTW…It's FREE and all are welcome!

 Below is the link to register and the event details &#8211; click the image to register.